Manchester Cathedral: Stained glass

 All the Victorian stained glass was destroyed during the Manchester Blitz in 1940.
 Until the late 1960s, only two windows had been replaced, notably the Fire Window by Margaret Traherne (1966).
 The dean and chapter commissioned Tony Hollaway to prepare a scheme for reglazing the cathedral, with priority to the five western windows: St George (1973), St Denys (1976), St Mary (1980), The Creation (1991) and The Apocalypse (1995).
 To commemorate the restoration of the cathedral following an IRA bomb in 1996, the Healing Window by Linda Walton was installed in 2004.

 Bells

-The ten bells in the cathedral tower hung for change ringing were cast by Gillett & Johnston of Croydon in 1925.
-The tenor (largest) bell weighs 1.3 tonnes and is tuned to the key of D. The bells are rung for church service on Sunday mornings and on special occasions including a visit by Elizabeth II to distribute the Royal Maundy.
+The ten bells in the cathedral tower hung for change ringing were cast by Gillett & Johnston of Croydon in 1925, and dedicated on 10th November that same year.
+The tenor (largest) bell weighs 1.3 tonnes and the bells are tuned to the key of D. The bells are rung for church service on Sunday mornings and on special occasions including a visit by Elizabeth II to distribute the Royal Maundy.
 One of the recipients was the tower captain, Roland Eccles, for 35 years of service to ringing and the cathedral community.
+On 10th November 2025, the centenary of the bells' dedication, a fundraising campaign to re-hang and augment the bells was launched.